 You can easily buy 5mg and 10mg tablets over the counter in the United States though.
 And I can imagine many despairing insomniacs would give those a whirl.
 But should they, or is it unnecessary and likely to lead to worse side effects, visible or hidden?

-Despite concerns around supplementing the body’s natural melatonin with a synthetic version, researchers haven’t found evidence of serious side effects, even in higher doses.
+Despite concerns around supplementing the body’s natural melatonin with a synthetic version, researchers haven’t found evidence of serious side effects in adults, even in higher doses.

 And evidence seems to suggest that that taking melatonin doesn’t stop your body’s natural production.
 One caveat, of course, is that the researchers involved in these studies usually say that more research is needed into the long-term effects.